saleor/saleor-docs/docs/api/pagination.md

 }
 ```

 * `before` - Followed by the value of the `cursor`.
-This indicates the direction in which you want to start displaying items, in this case - from the end of the list.
+This indicates the direction in which you want to start displaying items; in this case, it is from the end of the list.

 ```
 {